ebeahan/aeon-ztps/docs/source/installation-guide/installation-guide.rst

 this writing.

     Vagrant_ |br|
-        1.8.4  — use "vagrant --version" to check
-        You will need the Vagrant "vbguest" pluging installed.
+        1.8.4 or later  — use "vagrant --version" to check You will need the Vagrant "vbguest" pluging installed.
 To install, use: "vagrant plugin install vagrant-vbguest"

     VirtualBox_ |br|